ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-read.md

 ## Description

-This page allows you to view and reply to a single private message only.
+The *Private Messages: View* page allows you to view and reply to a single private message only.

 ### Common Elements